amanjain96/Project4/README.md

 classify.song_title(filename)
 ```

-Returns the title of the song by using Regex.
+Returns the title of the song by using RegEx.

 #### Characterization: Kid Safe